NiteshMethani/PlotQA/PlotQA_Dataset.md

 **Annotations**

 `annotations.json` is a list of dictionaries where each dictionary represents the ground-truth annotations of a plot.
-It consists the following fields:
+It consists of the following fields:
 ```
 models: It is a list of dictionaries.
 Depending on the type of the plot (single or 2,3,4-multi),
 	the length of the dictionary can vary from 1 to 4.
-Each dictionary contain the following keys-
+Each dictionary contains the following keys-
 		name: Label corresponding to each datapoint.
 		color: Color corresponding to the `name` datapoint.
 		bboxes: Each bounding box corresponding to the `name` datapoints in the plot.